Sliders (TV series): Home media

-Universal Studios Home Entertainment has released all five seasons on DVD in Region 1, 2, and 4.
-The fifth and final season was released in Region 1 on January 17, 2012, almost 4 years after season 4.
+Universal Studios Home Entertainment has released all five seasons on DVD in Regions 1, 2, and 4.
+The fifth and final season was released in Region 1 on January 17, 2012, almost four years after season four.

 On December 2, 2014, Universal released Sliders- The Complete Series on DVD in Region 1.
-This set contains all 88 episodes of the series on 22 single sided discs with a run time of 66 hours (3954 minutes).
+This set contains all 88 episodes of the series on 22 single-sided discs with a runtime of 66 hours (3954 minutes).

-On July 1, 2016, it was announced that Mill Creek Entertainment had acquired the rights to the series in Region 1 and would re-release the complete series on DVD on October 4, 2016.
-The 15-disc set contains all 5 seasons of the series in correct story order.
+On July 1, 2016, iMill Creek Entertainment announced it had acquired the rights to the series in Region 1 and would re-release the complete series on DVD on October 4, 2016.
+The 15-disc set contains all five seasons of the series in correct story order.

 On August 23, 2007, Netflix Instant View started providing all five seasons of Sliders available for streaming.
-Two season 1 episodes ("Last Days", and "The Weaker Sex") are missing with a note in their place stating that the DVD is required to view the episode.
+Two season-one episodes ("Last Days" and "The Weaker Sex") are missing, with a note in their place stating that the DVD is required to view the episode.
 The first episode, "Pilot", is available both as one combined episode, and as two separate parts, "Pilot Part 1" and "Pilot Part 2".
-All episodes of the remaining seasons (2-5) are available for streaming.
+All episodes of the remaining seasons are available for streaming.

 On March 12, 2008, Universal Studios added Sliders season one to their free online viewing service, Hulu.
 Season two was added on May 8, 2009, and season three was added on July 2, 2009.

 In late 2008, season five and eventually all five seasons were made available through iTunes TV Shows store.

-As of August 2020, all episodes are available with free version of Peacock TV streamer.
-Pilot episode is split into two approximately 45 minute segments.
-Note that series was originally listed as "Drama" rather than "Sci-Fi" (since corrected as of Sept 2020).
-UPDATE: discovered on February 2023 that all episodes were moved behind the paywall of Peacock TV.
-They are no longer available via free version.
+In August 2020, all episodes were available with free version of Peacock, although the pilot episode was split into two roughly 45-minute segments.
+The series was originally mistakenly listed as "Drama" rather than "Sci-Fi", but that was corrected within a month.
+As of February 2023, the series was no longer available for free on Peacock TV after all episodes were moved to pay to view.

-Revival
+Future

-Both Jerry O'Connell and John Rhys-Davies have spoken of a potential revival of the series as recently as 2019.
+On February 22, 2015, in a Sliders 20th-anniversary interview, when asked about a revival of the series, Jerry O'Connell stated, "Tracy Tormé is the guy to talk to.
+I am in if he is.
+That is the creator and boss.
+I go where he tells me."
+O'Connell and John Rhys-Davies have spoken of a potential revival of the series as recently as 2019.

 According to Rhys-Davies, O'Connell had been in private talks with him over a possible revival, which Rhys-Davies said he would do if the series stayed focused on the thought-provoking aspects of the alternate worlds.
 The two have spoken to NBC about this, as the rights to distribute Sliders are believed to be held by NBCUniversal.
-O'Connell has also said that Torme is interested in a revival as well.
-On 14 July 2021, Torme stated in an interview that a Sliders reboot is actively in the works.
+O'Connell has also said that Tormé is interested in a revival, as well.
+On 14 July 2021, Tormé stated in an interview that a Sliders reboot was actively in the works.

+On January 4, 2024, Tormé died of complications from diabetes.
+It is unknown if the revival is still in the works.